 Why a map of additive manufacturing technologies?

-After a lot of post-processing and fine-tuning we are ready to present to you, our loyal readers, the first 3dpbm interactive map of commercially available 3D printing technologies.
+After a lot of post-processing and fine-tuning we are ready to present the first 3dpbm interactive map of commercially available 3D printing technologies.
 The different technologies are divided into five major material families (metals, polymers, ceramics, composites and bioinks) and listed with the most relevant AM hardware manufacturers for each technology.

 By clicking on each company and relative technology (in the outermost boxes, the ones with a white background) you will access the 3D Printing Business Directory page for that company, will all their relevant contact information in case you need to reach out.
 If you represent a company listed in the Directory and would like to update your company page, you are always free to do so.
 Basic registration is free for everyone and lets you access your company page (pending our verification and approval of your request) to make sure all information is current.

 We hope this map can serve a useful tool for both business development activities and as a reference to contextualize an AM technology among all others, hopefully clarifying a very complex technological landscape.
 It will also provide a base for our AM Focus on Patents later this year.